Chicago, 2020, Residential

 Our clients, wanting to build a new home on a classic Chicago street lined with greystones, came to us with the question, “If we were to build a greystone today, what would it look like?”
 A clean-lined, modestly sized, and sustainable home using LEED for Homes Gold Standards, was our answer.

-Our holistic design strategy involved creating a private, restful, energy efficient home with both highly insulated exterior walls and a private light garden in the center of the home.
-These two features worked together like a finely tuned instrument providing deep daylighting, a private connection to nature in the middle of a busy city and energy efficiency that is performing at 30% more efficient than code.
+Our holistic design strategy involved creating a private, restful, energy-efficient home with both highly insulated exterior walls and a private light garden in the center of the home.
+These two features worked together like a finely tuned instrument providing deep daylighting, a private connection to nature in the middle of a busy city, and energy efficiency that is performing at 30% more efficiently than code.

 To control cost and meet the sustainability demands, we designed the structure of the home entirely out of wood - a renewable material also harvested using FSC guidelines.
 The limestone-colored concrete rain-screen cladding system, echoing the color and texture of a traditional greystone home, connects historic aesthetics with rain-screen technology.
 This high-performing, sustainable system meets the demands of the new millennial in both function and visual impact.

 Ellen Rothenberg, elsetime, 2015.
 Installation View, Sector 2337.
 Photo by Nathan Kirkman.